 Faced with an increasingly turbulent and unpredictable external environment, Beijing has become acutely concerned about China’s reliance on other countries for critical goods.
 Chinese officials have highlighted a few areas of particular concern, including high-technology goods like microchips (also known as semiconductors and integrated circuits), as well as more basic resources like food and energy.

 Despite decades of efforts to build a globally competitive semiconductor manufacturing industry, China remains well behind industry leaders.
 Particularly concerning for Beijing, China remains heavily reliant on chips designed and fabricated by industry leaders such as the United States, Taiwan, South Korea, Japan, Germany, and the Netherlands—all of which harbor growing concerns about China and its global ambitions.
 China’s reliance on foreign chips is only getting worse.
 Worldwide demand for semiconductors has surged in recent months, and chipmakers have struggled to keep up, leading to ballooning prices.
-Official customs data shows that China spent $349 billion on imports of integrated circuits in the first 10 months of 2021—a 23 percent increase over the same period in 2020, and a 42 percent rise over the first ten months of 2019.
+Official customs data shows that China spent nearly $434 billion on imports of integrated circuits in 2021—a 24 percent increase over 2020 and a 43 percent rise over 2019.
 Other countries are experiencing their own spikes.
 US chip imports were up 32 percent through the first three quarters of 2021; however, US imports totaled $29.4 billion, a small fraction of what China imported.

 Recent developments have also highlighted basic Chinese vulnerabilities in the areas of food security and energy security.
 China’s growing demand for meat has led to a surge in imports of corn and soybeans, which are increasingly used as livestock feed in China.
 From 2000 to 2020, Chinese soybean imports grew nearly tenfold from 10.4 million metric tons to 100.3 million metric tons, making China the world’s largest importer of the legume by a wide margin.
 Amid US-China trade tensions, Chinese imports of US soybeans halved from 32.9 billion metric tons in 2017 to just 16.6 million metric tons in 2018.
 China turned to Brazil to help fill the gap, but China’s appetite for soybeans exceeds the production capacity of Brazil and most of the world combined, leaving China reliant on the United States.